MidlightDDK/DataScienceProjects/Medical_Data_Visualizer/Medical_Data_Visualizer.md

 By looking at the results of this plot, we can make the following affirmations about having cardiovascular diseases:
-- It doesn't seem to like Physical activity (active), Alcohol intake (alco) and Smoking (smoke) affect the presence of cardiovascular diseases because it seems like we have almost the same ratios on those variables for people having cardiovascular diseases and people not having them.
+- It doesn't seem like Physical activity (active), Alcohol intake (alco), and Smoking (smoke) affect the presence of cardiovascular diseases because it seems like we have almost the same ratios on those variables for people having cardiovascular diseases and people not having them.
-- On the flip side, it looks like Cholesterol (cholesterol), Glucose (gluc) and being Overweight (overweight) affect the presence of cardiovascular diseases because between the ratios on those variables for people having cardiovascular diseases and people not having them, even with the eye test we can see a clear difference.
+- On the flip side, it looks like Cholesterol (cholesterol), Glucose (gluc), and being Overweight (overweight) affect the presence of cardiovascular diseases because between the ratios on those variables for people having cardiovascular diseases and people not having them, even with the eye test we can see a clear difference.

 ## Clean the data.
 Filter out the following patient segments that represent incorrect data.